-As of September 30, 2024, we had cash and cash equivalents of \$89.1 million.
-We expect that our cash and cash equivalents will be sufficient to enable us to fund our operating expenses and capital expenditure requirements to mid-2026.
+As of March 31, 2024, we had cash, cash equivalents and short-term investments of \$135.3 million.
+We expect that our cash, cash equivalents and short-term investments will be sufficient to enable us to fund our operating expenses and capital expenditure requirements to mid-2026.
 This estimate is based on assumptions that may prove to be wrong, and we could use our capital resources sooner than currently anticipated.

-We do not expect our existing cash and cash equivalents will be sufficient for us to advance any of our programs through regulatory approval, and we will need to raise additional capital to complete the development and potential commercialization of any of our programs.
-We may also use a portion of our cash and cash equivalents to acquire, in-license or invest in products, technologies or businesses that are complementary to our business.
+We do not expect our existing cash, cash equivalents, and short-term investments will be sufficient for us to advance any of our programs through regulatory approval, and we will need to raise additional capital to complete the development and potential commercialization of any of our programs.
+We may also use a portion of our cash, cash equivalents, and short-term investments, to acquire, in-license or invest in products, technologies or businesses that are complementary to our business.
 The amounts and timing of actual expenditures will depend on numerous factors, including the progress of development efforts, operating costs and other factors described under "Risk Factors" in this Quarterly Report on Form 10-Q.

-The expected use of proceeds represents current intentions based upon present plans and business conditions.
-As of the date of this Quarterly Report on Form 10-Q, we cannot predict with complete certainty all of the particular uses for our current cash and cash equivalents or the actual amounts that we will spend on the uses set forth above.
+The expected use of proceeds represents current intentions based upon present plans and business condition.
+As of the date of this Quarterly Report on Form 10-Q, we cannot predict with complete certainty all of the particular uses for our current cash, cash equivalents and short-term investments or the actual amounts that we will spend on the uses set forth above.